 Shakespeare has given us a lot of great masterpieces.
-Additionally, he also leaves behind a lot of quotes that speak about his experience and lessons from life.
+Additionally, he also leaves behind a lot of romantic quotes that speak about his experience and lessons from life.

 They speak about important matters: what is life?
 What is death?
 What is the meaning of our existence?

 There is both truth and motivation in Shakespeare quotes.
-The more you read them, the deeper you will understand about the world and perspective of one of the greatest thinkers.
+The more you read them, the deeper you will understand the world and perspective of one of the greatest thinkers.

 You can use them for yourself.
 You can also share them with other people when you feel that what is written is true and helpful.